Fenn-CS/CodeJam/README.md

 # CodeJam
-A compilation of code solving coding changllenges from google codejam, ACM – ICPC, code chef and more ...
+A compilation of code solving algorithmic chanllenges from  codejam, ACM – ICPC, code chef and more ...

+#How to run solutions
+Open an issue asking for directons!